Taka-Taka Solutions

 Overcoming challenges

+The biggest challenge for initiatives such as this is economic viability.
 TakaTaka’s work is difficult because there are no government subsidies and regulations to incentivise recycling or encourage manufacturers to use recycled material.

 To scale its impact, TakaTaka had to find the right partners who understood the waste management sector.
 The Alliance backed TakaTaka’s vision and funded almost half of the construction of a new flexible plastic processing plant through a loan.

-“TakaTaka is unique because it is one of the few projects that deals with all types of waste in an integrated manner, from collecting waste to sorting and selling it.
-The organisation also makes the effort to collect waste from landfills and cleans it, which is very difficult.” says Michael Kambwale, who oversees the project as Senior Project Advisor of EMEA projects at the Alliance.
+TakaTaka is unique because it is one of the few projects that deals with all types of waste in an integrated manner, from collecting waste to sorting, recycling, and selling it.
+The organisation also collects waste from landfills, especially from Dandora.

+But the journey has not always been smooth sailing.
+There are several pain points that TakaTaka has had to manage.
 For instance, getting a reliable source of waste materials from informal waste workers, especially flexibles, can be an issue.

-“Some of the waste materials that the suppliers deliver are dirty and wet (which adds to the weight).
-So even though TakaTaka pays for all the material received, it might only be able to process part of that collection and discard the rest,” says Kambwale, adding that this problem could potentially impact the organisation’s cashflow.
-To deal with this, TakaTaka uses a compressor to remove the water to obtain the exact weight of the collection and takes out the dirty material before paying the suppliers.
+Some of the waste materials that the suppliers deliver are dirty and wet, which adds to the weight.
+So even though TakaTaka pays for all the material received, it might only be able to process part of that collection and discard the rest.
+This problem could potentially impact the organisation’s cash flow.

-TakaTaka also faced issues in maintaining the processing line equipment.One of its units frequently malfunctioned, impacting the recycling process.
+TakaTaka also faced issues in maintaining the processing line equipment.
+One of its units frequently malfunctioned, impacting the recycling process.

-With the loan provided by the Alliance, TakaTaka was able to purchase state-of-the-art equipment, including an extruder, pelletizer, washing line,and wastewater treatment system.
+With the loan provided by the Alliance, TakaTaka was able to purchase state-of-the-art equipment, including an extruder, pelletizer, washing line, and wastewater treatment system.
 As a result, it can now improve qualitycontrol in its recycling process and increase pellet production.